Arkansas Water Quality at a Glance

 Know Your Water Source

 Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-The Arkansas Department of Health website provides access to Consumer Confidence Reports for public water systems in the state.
+The Arkansas Department of Health website provides access to Consumer Confidence Reports for public water systems across the state.
+You can also check our live U.S. boil water notices tracker for active advisories near you, and visit our Water Alert News page for the latest updates.

 Support Infrastructure Investment